arrawatia/druid-operator/minikube-setup.md

 kubectl get pods -n minio
 kubectl -n minio logs -l app=minio
 ```
 c.
-Access the minio web console at http://minio.tiny.druid (use the apikey and access key from the Helm command in step a )
+Access the minio web console at http://minio.tiny.test (use the apikey and access key from the Helm command in step a )
 If this doesnot work make sure the ingress-dns and ingress controller are setup correctly (step c. in the section on minikube)

+d.
+Create a bucket named `druidio` from the minio web console.

 ## 3. Install Postgres for metadata storage